marcin-wosinek/fs-angular-views-lab/README.md

 Your work should be done completely in the `app/views/main.html` file.
 All js files are set up in the way that allows your code to pass tests.

+Please read `TODO` comments in the `main.html` file - sticking to the hints will make it easier to satisfy the tests.

 ## Deliverables
 Pass the e2e tests.